altescy/ArasujiGeneratorWebapp/readme.md

 # ArasujiGenerator
 This is an application that creates a summary of a book based on the book title.<br>
+Generation method is using a LSTM encoder-decoder model.

 - Application URL:
 https://arasuji-generator.herokuapp.com/